 Convening of Congress

-The Framers of the Constitution insisted, therefore, that Congress’s right to convene must be independent of the will of the executive.
+With the Framers’ knowledge of English history, their experience with King George III, and the practice of the states, it is no surprise that the decision to give the executive of the United States little authority over when and where Congress should meet appeared to pass the Convention with no debate, following the proposal first made in the Committee of Detail.
+The Constitution insists that Congress’s right to convene must be independent of the will of the executive.
 Article I, Section 4, Clause 2.
 “Each house,” Thomas Jefferson wrote in 1790, had a “natural right to meet when and where it should think best.”

-Beginning with John Adams in 1797, the President has convened both the House and the Senate twenty-seven times, normally for crises such as war, economic emergency, or critical legislation.
-In addition, the President has called the Senate to meet to confirm nominations.
-With the ratification of the Twentieth Amendment, which brought forward the date on which Congress convenes, and with the practice of Congress to remain in session twelve months out of the year, there is practically no need for the President to call extraordinary sessions anymore.
-President Harry S. Truman called the last special session on July 15, 1948.
+Beginning with John Adams in 1797, the president has convened both the House and the Senate twenty-seven times, normally for crises such as war, economic emergency, or critical legislation.
+In addition, the president has called the Senate to meet to confirm nominations.
+With the ratification of the Twentieth Amendment, which brought forward the date on which Congress convenes, and with the practice of Congress to remain in session twelve months out of the year, there is practically no need for the president to call extraordinary sessions anymore.
+President Harry S. Truman called the last special session on July 26, 1948.

-Even more important to the Framers was limiting the power of the executive to dissolve the legislature.
-They understood that that power was among the quickest routes to tyranny.
-Under the Constitution, therefore, "the President can only adjourn the national Legislature in the single case of disagreement about the time of adjournment.”
-The Federalist No. 69 (Alexander Hamilton).
-It is only an administrative power, one that the President has never had to exercise.
+Of course, even more important to the Framers was limiting the power of the executive to dissolve the legislature.
+They understood from English history that such power was among the quickest routes to tyranny.
+Under the Constitution, therefore, as Alexander Hamilton explained, “[t]he President can only adjourn the national Legislature in the single case of disagreement about the time of adjournment.”
+The Federalist No. 69.
+It is only an administrative power, one that the president has never had to exercise.